Can I earn my M.L.I.S. degree online?

 Yes!
 All classes for the M.L.I.S. program at USC are offered online and asynchronously.

-2 classes per semester is a manageable course load when working full-time.
+Two classes per semester is generally a manageable courseload when working full-time.
 Make sure to check requirements for financial aid, which may specify a minimum course load each semester.
+Some classes may also be offered as 8-week courses, making it manageable to complete three courses per semester, if scheduling lines up!

 The Office of Student Financial Aid and Scholarships at USC Columbia handles all financial aid, even for graduate students.
 Graduate students often have access to federal loans, and sometimes receive departmental scholarships.
 Please note that you must enroll in at least 6 degree-applicable credit hours per semester to receive federal aid.
 For more detailed financial aid information, you can visit the Financial Aid webpage.